-As part of the internal control system of Euler Hermes, the Compliance Function exercises a set of activities mainly by establishing and maintaining an adequate and effective Compliance Management System, reflecting the actual risk exposure and the principle of proportionality.
+As part of the internal control system of EH, the Compliance Function exercises a set of activities mainly by establishing and maintaining an adequate and effective Compliance Management System, reflecting the actual risk exposure and the principle of proportionality.
 The Compliance Management System includes the following tasks:

-Perform compliance risk assessment;
+- Perform compliance risk assessment;

-- Monitor legal changes; - Establish a compliance plan; - Compliance reporting on a regular basis to the top management and, where applicable, to the Audit Committee; - Compliance incident handling and crisis management; - Compliance quality assurance; and - Clear assignment of compliance responsibilities.
+- Monitor legal changes;

+- Establish a compliance plan;

+- Compliance reporting on a regular basis to the top management (BoM as well as BoD)

+- Compliance incident handling and crisis management;

+- Compliance quality assurance; and

+- Clear assignment of compliance responsibilities.